Walking on eggshells. Toeing the line. Waiting for the other shoe to drop.

 Often, in an attempt to “keep the peace,” we (or our partners) will not set, or enforce, boundaries that would protect us because they might upset the other party.
 But you know what?
 I think that’s a bunch of BS.

 Not setting those boundaries prioritizes someone else’s peace over our own.
 And don’t you think we’ve sacrificed enough that we don’t have to also choose someone else’s comfort with our lack of boundaries over our comfort with healthy boundaries in place?
+If you want to learn more about defining those boundaries, join us for our LIVE workshop!

 In a perfect world, we could keep the peace internally and interpersonally.
 But often in blended families, that’s not our reality, and I would much rather you choose to “keep the peace” with yourself than with anyone else (including the ex, your in-laws, etc.).